-The Film Festival crew has made the video of Gabriel’s Talent Talk available on YouTube now.
+The Film Festival crew has made the video of Gabriel Byrne’s Talent Talk available on YouTube now.

-The pandemic has been a horrendous experience for the entire world BUT online communication like this helps ease that social distancing and isolation pain.
+The pandemic has been a horrendous experience for the entire world, but virtual communication like this helps ease that social distancing and isolation pain.
 Many thanks to Gabriel for his participation and to the Whistler Film Festival for making this Talent Talk available to all of us.

 Enjoy the video! heart